Pat King (activist): Criminal trial history

+King was granted bail on July 18, 2022, and forbidden from using social media, contacting convoy leaders, or organizing convoy-related protests.
+King's trial was initially scheduled for November 27, 2023.
+A request to relocate the trial away from Ottawa was initially rejected by Superior Court justice Kevin Phillip in April 2023.
+Phillip set aside that ruling in June after a decision by the Supreme Court of Canada, two days after his decision, altered the standard by which justices may deny applications.
+In July 2023, King was permitted by the courts to restart using social media to fundraise for his legal costs, which had reached $170,000.
+In August 2023, King ordered back into custody for alleged bail violations for a week before being released with stricter restrictions.

+In November 2023, King's trial date was moved to May 2024.
+The Crown's arguments focused on King's leadership of the protests and heavily cited his social media posts.
+King's defence denied this, argued that police had stopped the protestors from leaving, and that King had urged for peace and cooperation.
+The parties concluded their closing arguments on July 26, 2024, with a decision expected in October.

+On November 22, 2024, King was convicted of five charges of mischief, counselling to commit mischief, and disobeying a court order.
+King was acquitted of three charges of intimidation, counselling to commit intimidation, and obstructing a public or peace officer.
+In February 2025, King was issued a three month conditional sentence to be served under house arrest.
+King was given nine months' credit for time already served in jail and under restricitive bail conditions.
+The sentence included 100 hours of community service and one year of probation.
+In March 2025, the Crown said that it would be appealing the sentence.

 Views and conspiracy theories

 King has a history of anti-Muslim, white nationalist, and far-right conspiracy theories.
-He has shared videos online promoting the white genocide conspiracy theory, including saying on social media "There’s an endgame: It’s called depopulation of the Caucasian race."
+He has shared videos online promoting the white genocide conspiracy theory, including saying on social media, "There's an endgame: It's called depopulation of the Caucasian race."

-In 2020, King had a conversation with the Toronto Star in which he shared conflicting views about violence and "ranted" about left wing ideologies, Antifa, and cancel culture.

-King accused the government of Canada of permitting Islamic State terrorists to enter Canada as refugees, of "normalizing pedophilia", and of adopting an immigration policy to “depopulate the white, Anglo-Saxon race.”
+King accused the government of Canada of permitting Islamic State terrorists to enter Canada as refugees, of "normalizing pedophilia", and of adopting an immigration policy to "depopulate the white, Anglo-Saxon race".
 He has advocated against a carbon tax, arguing that it puts Canadians at an economic disadvantage.

 King has said that the only way to end Canadian public health measures against COVID-19 may be achieved "with bullets".
 King also commented that Justin Trudeau was going to catch a bullet.

-In 2021, he claimed that The Holocaust death toll of 6 million was overstated.
+In 2021, he claimed that the Holocaust death toll of 6 million was overstated.